In war-ravaged Afghanistan, combat sports reign

 "The difference between me and others is I want to show other countries that an Afghan girl can fight," 17-year-old Rahimi told Reuters, squinting from a protective facemask that pinches her cheeks and black kohl-lined eyes.

-Like Nikpai, Rahimi and her family fled to neighboring Iran to escape the violence and brutal oppression of the Taliban, who were toppled just over a decade ago.
+Like Nikpai, Rahimi and her family fled to neighbouring Iran to escape the violence and brutal oppression of the Taliban, who were toppled just over a decade ago.

 The austere Islamist group had publicly stoned women to death for charges of adultery at the Ghazi stadium, where Rahimi, her two sisters and the rest of the country's first team of female boxers, set up in 2007, practice today.